ArunGaonkar/ArunGaonkar-HPCC-Causality.github.io/week3.md

 I have received the latitude and longitude data for countries(world.flat) and US counties(us.flat).
 But in the World file, there are multiple latitude and longitude entries for the same country, having entries for multiple states.
 So I have got the doubt of which entry to consider for the causal model.

 When I tried to upload the file into my cluster, uploading was getting failed because of less disk space.
-I am seeing 100% usage on thor, hthor, roxie, etc clusters.
+I am seeing 100% usage on thor, hthor, roxie, etc. clusters.
 Is it because of low memory?
 I have downloaded the dataset on my VM, which consumed all the disk space, due to which I was not able upload file.

 I have Started analyzing ProAgrica scheme as they (ProAgrica.com) might need some time to release the data that we asked.
 So this was considered to be of higher priority.

-Some of the hypothesis that I found are:

-1.

-There was event "Intern Chat" organized by Lorraine for the interns to meet each others.
+There was an event "Intern Chat" organized by Lorraine for the interns to meet each others.

 1. It was a privilege's to meet other interns and few LexisNexis employees as well.